passbolt/passbolt_docker/README.md

              mysql
 ```

-Then you can start passbolt just providing the database container ip in the `db_host` environment variable.
+Then you can start passbolt just by providing the database container ip in the `db_host` environment variable.

 `$ docker run -e db_host=<mysql_container_ip> passbolt:local`

-Once the process is done you just need to point your browser to https://passbolt_container_ip
+Once the process is done, just navigate to the following url in your browser: https://passbolt_container_ip

 ### Note on starting passbolt container on MacOS systems